How to avoid financial and legal disaster by correctly sourcing your components

 The photo shows the RECOM REC5-243.3SRW in the original on the left, the counterfeit on the right.
 While the outside differences between the RECOM product and the counterfeit were a bit more subtle, the inside of the component was a completely different story.
 A review in the Environmental Laboratory showed that despite the corresponding signet, the counterfeit had no chance to obtain UL approval or to comply with RoHS regulations.

+Internal examination exposes significant quality differences.
+On the left the well isolated E-core of the RECOM converter, on the right the fake with inadequate isolation of the primary and secondary windings.
 The insulation was so poorly designed that it was not even close to the required value.
 Thus, a component of only a few euros ultimately led to the failure of expensive machines and service costs in a significant five-digit range - not including the loss in reputation as a reliable and quality manufacturer for the German company.

 Fakes vs. Originals